Mic92/vmsh/EVALUATION.md

 # Run the evaluation

 Note if a Eurosys reviewer, we like to invite you to run the evaluation on our machines.
-Please contact the paper author email address to obtain ssh access. f you run into problems you can write join the IRC channel #vmsh on libera for a live chat (there is also a webchat version at https://web.libera.chat/) or write an email for further questions.
+Please send your ssh key to the paper author email address to obtain ssh access.  f you run into problems you can write join the IRC channel #vmsh on libera for a live chat (there is also a webchat version at https://web.libera.chat/) or write an email for further questions.

 The first step is to get the source code for vmsh: